trimstray/test-your-sysadmin-skills/README.md

 - <b>Think of three tasks that might need to be run periodically.
 What are the tasks and why?</b><br>
 - <b>What is a thread?</b><br>
 - <b>Explain 4-5 processor metrics.</b><br>
+- <b>Explain the current architecture you’re responsible for and point out where it’s scalable or fault-tolerant.</b><b>

 <details>
 <summary><b>Explain Linux Boot Sequence.</b></summary><br>